robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 I begin by presenting a 2-part context.
 The first part of the context is the new normal state of working from home.
-The second part of the context is a useful summary of already-known best practices for effective leadership.
+The second part of the context is a definition of leadership.
 Then, I'll describe essential techniques for effectively leading software teams in that context — techniques gleaned from 15 years of remote work with software development organizations.

 This is not an article about how to better use Slack and Zoom.
 It is about techniques without which your leadership efforts will fall flat when working remotely.

-### Agenda

-About Me
-Context, Part 1: WFH Needs
-Context, Part 2: Leadership Best Practices
+Slides for this talk are [here](/slides/robinbb-skills-matter-2020-08-13.pdf).

 ### Context, Part 1: Work-From-Home Needs